shakfu/py-js/README.md

 # (minimal) py for max

-An attempt to make a simple (and extensible) max external for python
+An attempt to make a simple (and extensible) max external for python3

 repo - https://github.com/shakfu/py